cloudmesh-community/fa18-516-29/project-report/report.md

         spark.yarn.historyServer.address ${hadoopconf-yarn.resourcemanager.hostname}:18080
         spark.dynamicAllocation.enabled false

 We have to keep the executor memory + overhead less than the one allocated to the yarn.scheduler.maximum-allocation-mb

-:o: use proper markdown

    ### Running Spark: